AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33482-magento-patch-tax-miscalculation-in-credit-memo.md

 ---
-title: "MDVA-33482 patch: tax miscalculation in credit memo"
+title: 'MDVA-33482 patch: tax miscalculation in credit memo'
-description: "The MDVA-33482 patch solves the issue where tax is miscalculated in credit memos."
+description: The MDVA-33482 patch solves the issue where tax is miscalculated in credit memos.
+exl-id: 80740e6f-2b6c-4770-9a1a-58ba68a1b28f
 ---
 # MDVA-33482 patch: tax miscalculation in credit memo

 The MDVA-33482 patch solves the issue where tax is miscalculated in credit memos.